-Principle 6: Ensure that between them the directors have the necessary up-to-date experience, skills and capabilities.
 The biographical details of the directors are set out above.
-The biographies demonstrate that the Board has an appropriate balance of sector, financial and public markets skills and experience, as well as an appropriate balance of personal qualities and capabilities.
+The biographies demonstrate that collectively the Board has an appropriate balance of sector, financial and public markets skills and experience, as well as an appropriate balance of individual personal qualities and capabilities.
 The directors understand the need for diversity, including gender balance, as part of its composition and will keep this under review.
-Currently the Board, comprising five persons, has three independent non-executive directors, being Andrew Chubb, David Pelham and myself.
+Currently the Board, comprising five persons, has three independent non-executive directors, being Andrew Chubb, Adam Davidson and myself.